 new paper clarifying the framework it intends to use for developing its copyright policy advice.
 In preparing this paper, MBIE took into account the submissions it received earlier this year regarding the proposed objectives that had been included in its

 The revised objectives set out below will be used to evaluate how well New Zealand copyright law is currently performing, and identify problems with the status quo.
 MBIE will determine how these different objectives should be weighted once further public consultation has occurred.

 MBIE has refined its objectives for use in the review of copyright law by separating policy considerations from regulatory aims, and best practice criteria for assessing legislation.
-The more general regulatory aims, including creating a law that is effective, efficient, and responsive to Treaty of Waitangi considerations, will remain important, but at this stage of the review the proposed objectives have been amended to focus on policy goals that are unique to copyright.
+The more general regulatory aims, including creating a law that is effective, efficient, and responsive to Te Tiriti o Waitangi/the Treaty of Waitangi considerations, will remain important, but at this stage of the review the proposed objectives have been amended to focus on policy goals that are unique to copyright.

 The objectives recommended by MBIE propose that copyright policy should seek to achieve the following:

 Promote the supply of copyright works that serve the cultural, economic and social interests of New Zealand by:

 providing incentives for the creation and dissemination of works, where copyright is the most effective mechanism to do so, and

 permitting reasonable access to works for use, modification, self-expression, adaptation and consumption, where exceptions to exclusive rights are likely to have a net benefit for New Zealand.

 support creators to obtain fair recognition for their creative effort, exercise a reasonable degree of control over the integrity of their work, and obtain a fair proportion of any revenue attributable to their creative effort.